An introduction to derivatives

-Quite simply, an option contract gives an investor the ‘option’ to either buy or sell a particular asset (we’ll use shares as an example) at a certain price, on a certain date.
-This price is sometimes referred to as the ‘strike price’ and the date is known as the ‘expiration date’.
+Quite simply, an option contract gives an investor the ‘option’ to either buy or sell a particular asset (we’ll use shares as an example) at a specific price on a certain date.
+This price is sometimes referred to as the ‘strike price’, and the date is known as the ‘expiration date’.

-As an example, a company might issue call options for its own stock to its own investors at today’s market price, expiring in 2 years.
-In this way, the company is incentivising its investors to stick with it for a future reward.
+As an example, a company might issue call options for its stock to its own investors at today’s market price, expiring in two years.
+In this way, the company incentivises its investors to stick with it for a future reward.

-Options aren’t free of course, and purchasing one will attract a ‘premium’ – aptly named because many investors use options as an insurance policy, of sorts.
+Options aren’t free, and purchasing one will attract a ‘premium’ – aptly named because many investors use options as an insurance policy of sorts.
 If an option isn’t exercised by its expiration date, the investment becomes worthless.
-Additionally, an ASX company can ‘issue’ options to their existing investors as part of their shareholder remuneration strategy.
+Additionally, an ASX company can issue options to their existing investors as part of their shareholder remuneration strategy.

-As another example, if an investor decides Westpac Banking Corp (ASX: WBC) is overvalued at $17, they might purchase put options for Westpac shares that allow them to sell the shares at $17 in a year’s time.
+As another example, if an investor decides Westpac Banking Corp (ASX: WBC) is overvalued at $17, they might purchase put options for Westpac shares that allow them to sell the shares at $17 in a year.
 That way, if the investor is right and the shares go down to $15 over the next year, that investor can make a profit.

 Another popular type of derivative is the futures contract.
-Again, implied in the name, a futures contract allows the investor to ‘make a bet’ on what the price of a share, commodity or other asset will be on a certain date.
+Again, implied in the name, a futures contract allows the investor to ‘make a bet’ on the price of a share, commodity, or other assets on a specific date.

 That way, if gold is, indeed, going for US$3,000 an ounce by that date, the investor only needs to pay US$2,000 per ounce, saving themselves quite a bit of money.
 Of course, this can backfire if gold falls over the year.
-If this were to be the case, the investor would find themselves out of pocket.
+If this were the case, the investor would find themselves out of pocket.

 Should ASX investors use derivatives as part of an investing strategy?